Eduardoreisboattini/GitHub_PROJECT/README.md

 <h2>Introduction</h2>

-Welcome to the Self-Learning Programming Progress Tracker! 🚀 This repository serves as a personal log of my journey in learning programming languages independently.<br>
+Welcome to the Self-Learning Programming Progress Tracker!<br>  🚀 This repository serves as a personal log of my journey in learning programming languages independently.
 <br> Through this project, I aim to document my progress, showcase the skills I have acquired, and provide insights into the projects I have completed.<br>
 Whether you are a potential employer, fellow developer, or simply curious about my programming journey, this repository will give you a comprehensive overview of my achievements and growth.